Rugrats in Paris: The Movie (video game)

 Rugrats in Paris: The Movie is a video game based on the 2000 animated movie of the same name (in turn based on the Nickelodeon animated series Rugrats).
 The game follows the adventures of the Rugrats in a European theme park.
 A console version of the game was released in 2000, for the PlayStation, Nintendo 64, and a handheld version for Game Boy Color.
 A version for Microsoft Windows was later released in 2001.
 The console version's gameplay is similar to Rugrats: Studio Tour, but Paris’ attractions sometimes have minigames too.
 The handheld gameplay is a side-scrolling platformer.
 The Windows version's gameplay is an adventure game in which the player must find Chuckie's Wawa Bear.

 Gameplay

 PlayStation and Nintendo 64

 Tommy Pickles' father has been sent to Europe to fix a broken robot at EuroReptarLand, and has decided to bring his family and friends with him.
+Kimi explains to the gang that Robosnail has trapped the princess of EuroReptarLand, and it's up to them to save her.
+In order to fight Robosnail, they need to control Reptar using a special helmet.
 The player can choose between six playable characters throughout the game: Tommy, Chuckie, Phil, Lil, Angelica, or Kimi.
 There are approximately 16 levels, as well as hidden bonus levels, in both single and multi-player mini-games.
 The object of the game is to collect enough gold Reptar tickets to buy the Reptar Helmet that controls a Giant Robot Reptar.
 Tickets are earned during mini-games, and can also be collected throughout the park.
 During most mini-games, the player plays against ninjas; aside from mini-games, the theme park is otherwise devoid of other people.